polkadot-fellows/JIPs/JIP-3.md

     Header Hash
     Block Summary

-### 44: Block verify failed
+### 44: Block verification failed

 Emitted if verification of a block being imported fails for some reason.
 This includes if the block is determined to be invalid, ie it does not satisfy all the validity conditions listed in the GP.
-This should not be emitted by the block author (the author should emit the "author failed" event instead).
+This should not be emitted by the block author (the author should emit the "authoring failed" event instead).

     Event ID (ID of the corresponding "importing" event)